filotimo-project/.github/profile/README.md

 - AppImageLauncher is preinstalled.
 This allows easy integration of AppImages with the system.
 - Onedriver is preinstalled for easy access to OneDrive cloud storage.
 - A variety of useful KDE utilities are preinstalled as Flatpaks.
-- Various codecs are installed, including libheif, x265 and libdvdcss.
+- Various codecs are installed, including libheif, x265, and hardware decode support for some non-free codecs.
 This allows video to simply work, which it does not on stock Fedora.
-OpenH264 is configured to install itself immediately after first boot, which is important for playback and video conferencing.
 - VA-API and libva drivers are preinstalled, allowing for hardware acceleration out-of-the-box, improving battery life.
 - Extra printer drivers, firmware, a multitude of kernel modules, udev rules, the bazzite kernel and, optionally, NVIDIA drivers are preinstalled, improving compatibility with a wide range of hardware including and not limited to DisplayLink docks, Xbox controllers, Razer hardware, RGB hardware, ThinkPads, Mediatek WiFi adapters and much more.
 - Kup is preinstalled, which is the KDE backup tool.